calle256/chat-app/README.md

 To just run the server from the command line, run the following command:
 `dotnet run --project ChatApp/server`

-To compile the server, run the following command in the Git folder:
+To compile the CLI client, run the following command in the Git folder:
 `dotnet build ChatApp/client [target path for artifacts]`
-To instead run the client from the command line, use the following command:
+To instead run the CLI client from the command line, use the following command:
 `dotnet run --project ChatApp/client`

+To compile the GUI client, run these commands from the root of the Git folder:
+`cd react-gui`
+`npm run tauri build --target-dir [target path for artifacts]`

+To run the GUI client in dev mode, run these commands from the root of the Git folder:
+`cd react-gui`
+`npm run tauri dev`

 ## Unit tests
 To run the client tests, run the following command: